JamBrain/DairyBox/README.md

 If you're an Ubuntu/Debian user, **DON'T INSTALL VAGRANT AND VIRTUAL BOX USING APT-GET**!
 The repositories for these are **VERY** out of date.
 Most Vagrant setup problems on Linux are because you don't have the latest version.

 If you're on a computer that needs to save hard drive space, **Vagrant Cachier** can be omitted.
+The plugin is used to keep cached copies of Ubuntu packages, so you don't need to reinstall them.

 ## Setup Part 1: DairyBox
 Clone the **DairyBox** repo.